 Our products are sold under highly competitive conditions.
 We compete with a number of companies, some of which have greater financial resources than us.
 We believe the primary competitive factors in the markets we serve include price, product quality, delivery performance, and the ability to manufacture to customer specifications.
-The volume of engineered building products that we manufacture represents a small percentage of annual domestic consumption.
+The volume of engineered building products that we sell in the U.S. represents a small percentage of annual domestic consumption.
 Similarly, our subsidiaries in the U.K. compete against some larger vinyl producers and smaller window manufacturers.
+The U.K. and International fenestration components market is highly fragmented and we compete with a large number of other component suppliers.
 For our kitchen and bathroom cabinet door business, we believe we are the largest supplier to OEMs in the U.S., but we compete with other national and regional businesses, including OEMs who are vertically integrated.

 We compete against a range of small and mid-size metal, vinyl and wood products suppliers, wood molding companies, and the in-house operations of customers who have vertically integrated fenestration operations.
 We also compete against insulating glass (IG) spacer manufacturing firms.
 IG systems are used in numerous end markets including residential housing, commercial construction, appliances and transportation vehicles, but we primarily serve the residential housing market.
 Competition is largely based on regional presence, custom engineering, product development, quality, service and price.
-Primary competitors in the North American Fenestration business include, but are not limited to, Veka, Deceuninck, Energi, Vision Extrusions, GED Integrated Solutions, Technoform, Swiss Spacer, Thermix, RiteScreen, Allmetal, Endura, Klinger, Thermoseal and Fenzi Group.
-Competitors in the vinyl extrusion business in the U.K. include Epwin, Veka, Profine UK Extrusions Ltd., Eurocell and others.
+Primary competitors in the North American Fenestration business include, but are not limited to, Veka, Deceuninck, Energi, Vision Extrusions, GED Integrated Solutions, Technoform, Swiss Spacer, Thermix, RiteScreen, Allmetal, Endura, Klinger, Thermoseal, Fenzi Group, Caldwell, Roto, Hoppe, Ultrafab, Vision Hardware, and Radisson Industries.
+Competitors in the vinyl extrusion business in the U.K. include Epwin, Veka, Profine U.K. Extrusions Ltd., Eurocell and others.
 Primary competitors in the cabinet door business in the U.S. include Conestoga, Appalachian Wood, Olon, Northern Contours and others.
+Primary competitors in the U.K. and European hardware and seals businesses include Assa Abloy, Roto, Siegenia, Hoppe, GU, Maco, and Tecseal.